The 9 Best Telematics Companies for 2023

 Vehicle downtime caused by faulty systems can rack up high fleet costs and slow down your operations.
 Linxup, with an overall score of 4/5, is an excellent help in this category because it automatically syncs data whenever a fault is detected in your vehicle.
 It also produces mileage reports for every journey to help you track diagnostics.
 Another cost-reducing feature from Linxup is its detailed fuel reports, which include the gallons used per vehicle, fuel tax rates per state, and the due dates of taxes.

 However, Linxup scores only 4.1/5 in our tracking analysis because it doesn’t provide traffic alerts or automatic route optimization.
 These features are essential for tracking your vehicles but also to help minimize overall fleet costs.
 Automatic route optimization suggests the shortest possible routes for your drivers, which can help reduce driving time and fuel usage.
-On the other hand, traffic alerts also do the same by keeping your drivers away from jam-packed routes and finishing the job faster and more efficiently.
+On the other hand, traffic alerts also do the same by keeping your drivers away from jam-packed routes and finishing a last-mile delivery faster and more efficiently.
 If you are looking for these in your telematics provider, opt for Verizon.
 Scoring 4.7/5 in our research, it’s the best overall, and it ticks off all the boxes you need, including these two.

 Get free tailored quotes from fleet tracking providers that suit you